FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Dog treats that are designed to improve oral health

-If you find that your dog’s teeth are really dirty, immediately follow our tips for brushing dogs teeth.
+If you find that your dog’s teeth are really dirty, immediately follow our tips for brushing their teeth.
 You can also use a washcloth with some canine toothpaste to clean them.
 Just wet the cloth and use it in a circular motion on your pooch’s teeth until you have covered all of them.

 Leave a Reply